💠Comunitatea Abheda

 It is important to know that when we do yoga, due to the elevation of our inner state and due to the access of more and more refined bodies on the way to spiritual awakening and the state of presence.

-The exacerbation of selfishness and hubris, usually in the case of mediocre yogic learners, causes an extremely bizarre state to appear and then install, which is suggestively called “spiritual blindness”.
+The exacerbation of selfishness and pride, usually in the case of mediocre yogic students, causes an extremely bizarre state to arise and then set in, which is suggestively referred to as “spiritual blindness.”

 Spiritual blindness appears and is also supported by luciferian impurity, which causes man to refuse spiritual rules and truths because they are supported by a master or a spiritual master.
 This is because in the phenomenon of spiritual blindness that occurs due to luciferic impurity, the person in question obstinately seeks support not in his Self or soul, but only around his ephemeral personlaity – ahamkara – or the ego also using reason, but yes when it suits him.